motleylabs/nightmarket-oss/README.md

 We welcome contributions to Night Market from the community -- please open a pull request!

+Feel free to join the [Motley DAO Discord](https://discord.gg/motleydao) to talk to the team and other community members.

 All contributions are automatically licensed under the [GPL 3.0](https://github.com/motleylabs/nightmarket/blob/main/LICENSE).

 ## Overview